jmalicki/repo-intel/docs/projects/pattern-matcher/README.md

 ## Overview

-The Pattern Matcher is an LLM-powered tool that analyzes repository content to discover unexpected patterns, practices, and configurations that automated scripts might miss.
+The Pattern Matcher is an LLM-powered tool that performs specific, concrete analysis tasks on repository content to identify patterns that automated scripts cannot detect.

 ## Purpose

-- **Discover unexpected patterns** in repository organization
+- **Detect specific file patterns** that indicate practices (e.g., "has .github/dependabot.yml")
-- **Identify novel practices** and innovative approaches
+- **Analyze specific content patterns** in configuration files
-- **Analyze content for relevant patterns** beyond file presence
+- **Identify specific practice indicators** in documentation and code
-- **Generate pattern reports** for human review
+- **Generate structured reports** with specific findings
-- **Complement automated detection** with intelligent analysis
+- **Complement automated detection** with content analysis

 ## Design Principles